Information about Watlington Community Primary School.

 Parent – School Partnership

 As a school we want to work with parents to support their children.
 If you have any concerns regarding your child’s progress or behaviour, please don’t hesitate to contact the Class Teacher, who will be happy to discuss matters with you at a mutually convenient time.
-Messages may be left with the school secretary and teachers seen at the end of the school day.
+Messages may be left with the school secretary and teachers will get back to you as soon as possible.
 If we have any concerns, we will contact you to try to resolve any issues.
 Parents should only contact the Headteacher when they have already discussed the matter with the Class Teacher and feel that it needs further investigation.
 Parents are encouraged to come into school and discuss their child’s progress in meetings in October and March.
 A written report, including results for the end of Key Stage 2, is sent to parents during July and parents may book a further appointment with the teacher at this time.
 Volunteers are welcome in school to help, speak to the Headteacher or the Class Teacher if you are interested.
 However, volunteers will be subject to a full DBS disclosure and vetting procedures and do not usually volunteer in their own child’s class.

 New Parents Parents of prospective pupils are welcome to visit the school, please telephone the office to arrange an appointment so you can see the school in action.
 Children being admitted to Reception are invited to attend an evening meeting for parents, which will be held in school before their children start.
 Taster Days are held at the end of the term in July, ready for a September start.
 School Hours and Attendance School Opening Hours are 8.40am – 3.15pm Please inform us in writing if you wish your child to walk to or from school on their own.
 The school gates are open from 8.30.